 We do hope the above answers any questions you may have.
 Do feel free to send an email if there’s something we haven’t covered, or you are still unsure.

 - All names of campers + ALL children’s ages

 - You will then receive an invoice on how to make payment which confirms your booking.

 A wonderful weekend at a personalised camp with less than 200 people.
 Families, single people, couples who all have a like-minded positive attitude to spending time getting to know new people, developing new skills, or simply spending some much needed ‘gadget-free’ time with there friends and families.
 Kayaking, Yoga, Family Games, Acoustic evenings, Singing, Drumming, Arts, Sports and always a marshmallow to roast!
 Here’s some footage from last years’ camp to give you a flavour of what’s in store. https://www.youtube.com/watch?v=KnNC9imekfw

 Do I have to Sing?

 Not unless you want to!
 Our camp is organised by our Musical Director and attracts lots of families from our choirs.
 Our Singing workshops are a VERY small part of the camp with around 50% of the lovely people attending coming along to sing.
-There’s so many other things on offer that if singing is not your ‘thing’ you’ll be in good company with others.
+There are so many other things on offer that if singing is not your ‘thing’ you’ll be in good company with others.